What started as fatigue and pneumonia ends successfully with a bone marrow transplant.

 You may be a potential candidate for an allogeneic bone marrow transplant if you have leukemia, aplastic anemia, myelodysplasia, myelofibrosis, high-grade lymphoma or other types of cancers.

 The high-dose chemotherapy treatments are given to eliminate the cancer in your body.
-The infusion of your new marrow through a bone marrow transplant or peripheral stem cells replaces the bone marrow destroyed by the chemotherapy and/or radiation therapy.
+The infusion of your new marrow through a bone marrow transplant or peripheral blood stem cells replaces the bone marrow destroyed by the chemotherapy and/or radiation therapy.

-Bone Marrow Transplant as a Treatment Option
+Blood & Marrow Transplant as a Treatment Option